 Camp Workcoeman is entering new waters.
 Every Wednesday PADI certified instructors from Enfield SCUBA will come to camp and offer a full Discover Scuba course.
-The weekly course is open to Scouts and leaders age 13 and over and requires an extra fee of \$50 per-participant.
+The weekly experience is open to Scouts age 13 and over.
+Leaders are also welcome to participate.
+This programand requires an extra fee of \$50 per-participant.